yochaigal/newschoolrevolution/_posts/2020-01-18-what-is-the-nsr.md

 "_Roll randomly to determine your starting Background.
 Notice that they only touch the edge of specificity: it is up to you to tailor them to the worlds you play in.
 Rework them or remove them entirely and replace them with your own unique vision of the spheres.
 Boldy lay claim to the games you play, create content recklessly, and always write in pen._"

-To see what I mean, check out this excellent [character generator](https://technicalgrimoire.com/troikagenerator) for Troika! by the esteemed [David Schirduan](https://twitter.com/davidschirduan):
+Want an example?
+This [character generator](https://technicalgrimoire.com/troikagenerator) by [David Schirduan](https://twitter.com/davidschirduan) has you covered:
+<p></p>
 ![Star Tyrant](/img/star-tyrant.png)

-As this character, you would start with something called the "_Bridle of Aeons_"?
+The person playing this character would start with something called the "_Bridle of Aeons_"?
 What does that do?
-What does it mean for the world we're building, together?
-I simply love the implied setting that this background inspires!
-And there are _so many more of them_.
+What does it mean for the world we're building?
+This character system, coupled with the absolutely gorgeous art really helps the GM (and the players) lean-in to the _Weird_.
+I strongly recommend you check out this [review](https://www.youtube.com/watch?v=QvhtyihMSjI) of the system by [Questing Beast](http://questingblog.com/).
+The game's art is _perfect_ for the setting it encourages.